spencerelliott/libanzen/README.md

 ### Toolchain
 GCC13 added support for the Rust programming language as a front-end.
-In order to be able to build binaries for the SuperH4 processor, a custom toolchain is required.
+In order to be able to build binaries for the SuperH4 processor, a custom build of the GCC toolchain is required.

 #### Build prerequisities

-Using your package manager, make sure the following libraries are installed on your system:
+Make sure the following libraries are installed on the host system:

 ```
 sudo apt install gawk patch bzip2 tar make libgmp-dev libmpfr-dev libmpc-dev gettext wget libelf-dev texinfo bison flex sed git build-essential diffutils curl libjpeg-dev libpng-dev python3